cardinalitypuzzles/cardboard/README.md

 ```

 We encourage you to keep the `origin` remote as our GitHub repo and make it the default for `git push`s, and use `git push heroku master` to push to the Heroku Git servers when you are ready to deploy changes to production.

+#### Environment variables

+We rely on various secrets and tokens for Google and Slack integration, etc. These are set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
+See the [Local `.env` file](#env) section above for more details.